Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

-In the first two lines of the algorithm, a machine learning model $f[Tr]$ is trained on the training dataset $Tr$ (line 1) and evaluated on the Vulnerability-Patch testing dataset VPT (line 2), resulting in the score $s[f[Tr], VPT]$.
-The score $s[f[Tr], VPT]$ quantifies the ability of $f[Tr]$ to distinguish between the vulnerable code snippets and their patches contained in $VPT$.
+In line 4, \autoref{alg:methodology_2} computes the score of a model $MLM[Tr]$, which was trained on the standard training dataset $Tr$, on the vulnerability-patch testing dataset $VPTe$.
+When compared to the first score, this result serves as a measure of $MLM[Tr]$s ability to generalize to the modified setting, which requires to distinguish vulnerabilities from their patches.

-After that, the algorithm computes the effects of amplifying the training dataset $Tr$ with the different transformations $t_k$ on the performance of the model on the Vulnerability-Patch testing dataset VPT.
-The result is $e[Tr_k, VPT])$, the absolute difference in performance of $f[Tr_k]$ and $f[Tr]$ on the testing dataset VPT.
-In other words, $e[Tr_k, VPT]$ quantifies how many points in score are gained, if we amplify the training dataset with transformation $t_k$.
-The output $o_3$ aggregates this intermediate result over all transformations $t_k \in T$.
+In line 5, \autoref{alg:methodology_2} computes the score of a model $MLM[VPTr]$, which was trained on the vulnerability-patch training dataset $VPTr$, on the vulnerability-patch testing dataset $VPTe$.
+Again, this score serves as a baseline for the other scores.

+In line 6, \autoref{alg:methodology_2} computes the score of a model $MLM[VPTr]$, which was trained on the vulnerability-patch training dataset $VPTr$, on the standard testing dataset $Te$.
+When compared to the third score, this result serves as a measure of $MLM[VPTr]$s ability to generalize back to the standard vulnerability detection setting.